 Does coffee increase or decrease your risk of prediabetes?
-What if you add sugar to your morning cup o’ joe?
-Do your genes matter here?
-A study that included almost 8,000 people in South Korea sought to answer this question.[ref]
+What if you added sugar to your morning cup o’ joe?
+Genes matter here, and a study that included almost 8,000 people in South Korea explains.[ref]

 Coffee, genes, and diabetes: